Knowledge Hub / Helping Your Child Refinance Their Student Loans

 Even if your child earns a good salary and has excellent future earning potential, it’s a good idea for them to come up with a budget before moving forward with the student loan refinancing process.
 By seeing how much they have coming in and how much they spend each month, they can better come up with a plan to repay their loans.

 You can sit down with your child and make a budget together.
-While you can use paper and pen, your child may find programs like Mint or You Need a Budget — which automatically sync with their financial accounts — more intuitive.
+While you can use paper and pen, your child may find programs like You Need a Budget or EveryDollar — which automatically sync with their financial accounts — more intuitive.

 Make sure your child considers all of their expenses, including rent, utilities, student loan payments, and extras for entertainment.
 A portion of the money left over after covering their set expenses can be put toward additional student loan payments, reducing the interest that accrues over the length of the loan.